RoundBearChoi/CPP_Tutorial_Projects/README.md

 sudo apt install g++ build-essential libglu1-mesa-dev libpng-dev
 ```

-3. Navigate to a project folder
+3. Navigate to a project folder and compile

-4. Compile and run

 ```
 //for example, "001 thinking in terms of 1s and 0s" folder